 What happened to CRB checks?

-On 1 December 2012 the work of the Criminal Records Bureau (CRB) was merged with the Independent Safeguarding Authority (ISA) to form the Disclosure and Barring Service (DBS).
+The work of the Criminal Records Bureau (CRB) was merged with the Independent Safeguarding Authority (ISA) in 2012 to form the Disclosure and Barring Service (DBS).
 'CRB checks' are now known as 'DBS checks'.

 Who needs a DBS check?

-Anyone who works regularly (eg 4 times per month or more) at your out of school club and who has unsupervised access to the children, whether on a voluntary or employed basis, must have an enhanced DBS check.
-(See our article on Who needs a DBS check? for more details and a useful flow chart.)
+Anyone who works regularly (eg four times per month or more) at your out of school club and who has unsupervised access to the children, whether on a voluntary or employed basis, must have an enhanced DBS check.

-You must not allow new members of staff to work unsupervised with children until a satisfactory enhanced DBS check has been received.
-(See our DBS, safeguarding and safe recruitment article for more details.)
+You must not allow any member of staff to work unsupervised with children until a satisfactory enhanced DBS check has been received.

 Note that you cannot obtain DBS checks for anyone under 16 — for example school work experience placements, or children volunteering as part of their Duke of Edinburgh Award.